-My guess is, that you never have.
+I guess that you never have.

-Far more often than not, the research is either sorely lacking or non existent.
+Far more often than not, the research is either sorely lacking or nonexistent.

-Take NO2 (nitric oxide) supplements for example.
-They are promoted for their supposed ability to increase blood flow to the muscles, translating to greater pumps in the gym, improved nutrient delivery and increased performance.
+Take NO2 (nitric oxide) supplements, for example.
+They are promoted for their supposed ability to increase blood flow to the muscles, translating to greater pumps in the gym, improved nutrient delivery, and increased performance.

 2. They provide supplements with weak dosages that produce no measurable benefits

 Of course, several compounds are backed by solid research and show safe and positive effects on body composition and gym performance.